-We think the best patio heater that most people can buy today is the Swan Al Fresco SH16310N Column Patio Heater.
+We think the best patio heater that most people can buy today is the electric Swan Al Fresco SH16310N Column Patio Heater.
 This heater stands at 79.4 cm high and offers up two power settings, 1000W and 2000W, which means you can tailor its heat output depending on the situation.

 It's super easy to use, too, with a mid-height, centrally-mounted knob allowing easy switching on and off as well as between heating levels.
-The heating element isn't the largest but delivers very effective heating in the region around it and it boasts a 360-degree tip-over safety feature that cuts the power.
+The heating element isn't the largest but it delivers very effective heating in the region around it and it boasts a 360-degree tip-over safety feature that cuts the power.

-The Swan Al Fresco SH16310N Column Patio Heater is also waterproof, too, meaning that it can be left outside all year round and in all weather conditions.
+The Swan Al Fresco SH16310N Column Patio Heater is waterproof, too, meaning that it can be left outside all year round and in all weather conditions.

 You can compare this top-rated patio to heater to a strong rival in T3's Swan Al Fresco Column vs Heatlab 2KW comparison feature.

 You know the scenario… You have half a dozen guests lounging about on your Manutti Zendo garden suite and half of them are freezing to death because you unwisely bought only one outdoor heater.
 What you need is this pair of 2kW-a-piece freestanding electric reflective bar heaters to keep everyone’s teeth from chattering.

 Each two-bar Heatlab pedestal provides three levels of heat output – 650W, 1,350W and 2000W – plus height adjustment.
 The reflectors can also be angled downwards by up to 45˚ and their IPX4 rating means they can be sited indoors or out.
 Running costs are said to be about 10p an hour which seems quite cheap.

 If you’re looking for a reasonably priced electric option that covers a greater area while throwing extra light on the proceedings, then put this pair on the consideration list.